Dr Sarah Robins-Hobden, CPsychol, MISCP Accred, FHEA

 I left school at 16 with a single GCSE (in Horsemanship) and an unshakable belief that there was no place in the round-hole educational system for a square-peg person like me.

-So off I went to agricultural college, where I learned horsemanship, and – two years later and against emphatic advice – typing.
+So off I went to agricultural college, where I learned horsemanship, and – two years later and against emphatic advice – shorthand and typing.

 In my late twenties, after discovering I was quite good with computers, I found myself drawn back to learning on my own terms.
 I started with adult evening classes (HNC in Computing; Maths GCSE) and progressing along a zig-zag path with no clear plan, I gained my PhD in Psychology in 2012.